PERM Labor Certification: Process, Timeline, How-to Apply, & Fees

 PERM Process Steps - a detailed chart 2023

-• Lastly, if your Form-9089 is subjected to an audit, then you would have to provide additional evidence and respond to further inquiries.
-The audit, on average, takes between 250 days to 280 days to complete.
+4. If your Form-9089 is subjected to an audit, then you would have to provide additional evidence and respond to further inquiries.

 Rejecting Applicants

 If the DOL or Certifying Officers are not satisfied with the information provided, then your employer may run the risk of receiving a targeted audit.
-This can be the result of inconsistencies in your documentation, suspicion of the availability of qualified U.S. workers, or an incomplete or dissatisfactory recruitment report.
+This can be the result of:

-If your employer is selected for an audit, the processing time increases drastically from about six months to over one and a half years in some cases.
+If your employer is selected for an audit, the processing time increases drastically in some cases.
 It is also important to note that once an audit notice has been given, your employer must respond even if the PERM application has been withdrawn.

 As for PERM costs, the Department of Labor has no filing fee for the PERM petition.
-However, the Labor Certification cost includes more than just a filing fee.
-There will be additional costs associated with the recruitment process such as placing ads and taking the time to interview potential U.S. candidates.
+However, there will be additional costs associated with the recruitment process, such as placing ads and taking the time to interview potential U.S. candidates.
 Regardless, the entire PERM application process is the responsibility of your employer.

-However, when it comes to your green card processing fee, the USCIS has a filing fee of $580 for the I-140 petition.
+When it comes to your green card processing fee, the USCIS has a filing fee of $715 for the I-140 petition.
 This is a fee that your employer must pay, not you.
-The premium processing fee can be paid by either you or your employer.
+The optional premium processing fee is also paid by the employer, unless the employee has personal reasons unrelated to work that require him to be in the United States sooner.

 Green Card by Employer-Sponsored Labor Certification with PERM